WORKSHOPS

 Lisa DeFrancesco has been felting since she was a young adult.
 She is inspired by nature and by other beautiful things around her as she has lived in both corners of the New York State and in Hawaii.
 She loves to teach and has taught classes at the Dove Block Project, the Pulteney Free Library and the Rochester Folk Art Guild.

-For ages 8 to 88 (age 8 to 14 must be accompanied by an adult).
+For ages 8 and up (age 8 to 14 must be accompanied by an adult).
 Limited to 10 participants.

 Registration required.